 Are millennials ready to lead?
 Mindful nap rooms and adult coloring books don’t set millennials up for leadership ability at first glance, but millennials do desire leadership roles.

-In fact, 91 percent aspire to take charge in a higher position to empower and guide others.
+91 percent aspire to take charge in a higher position to empower and guide others.

 Here are 5 qualities that millennials need to make it as a leader, and many already possess these attributes: